keithsharp/GreatCircle/README.md

 GreatCircle is an Swift framework that provides a set of extensions to the [`CLLocation`](https://developer.apple.com/documentation/corelocation/cllocation) class.

 ## The Problem
-The `CLLocation` class provides only one method:
+The `CLLocation` class provides only one method for calculating the distance between two GPS locations:

 ```swift
 func distance(from location: CLLocation) -> CLLocationDistance
 ```

-For calculating the distance between two GPS locations.
-Because of this, Swift developers must "roll their own" to solve more complex GPS location calculation problems.
+This means that Swift developers must "roll their own" to solve more complex GPS location calculation problems.

 ## The Solution
 [GreatCircle](https://github.com/keithsharp/GreatCircle) provides a comprehensive set of extension methods to the `CLLocation` class that